Top 10 Destinations for a Family Christmas Getaway – Part 1

 Another less known yet super cool attraction is Legoland Florida.
 One special family will be chosen every evening to light the 30 feet tall Christmas tree, made solely out of the most famous plastic bricks in the world!

 A Christmas spent on the beach doesn’t necessarily mean a holiday with no Christmas spirit.
 Spending Christmas on this Spanish island will have you enjoying both- and to the full!
 Christmas in Tenerife is all about the (s)parks: from the famous Loro Parque, a must-see adventure park in the Canaries; to the Siam Park which was rated world’s No. 1 for the fifth year in a row; a beautiful natural monkey park, to the famous Parque García Sanabria, a public urban park in the heart of Santa Cruz de Tenerife and numerous beautiful Playas.

 Most towns in Tenerife put up holiday lights during Christmas and New Year.
 We recommend a visit to the bigger towns and cities for a more mind blowing light display.

 5. Finnish Lapland

-The Lainio Snow Village, is set in a beautiful scenery, 200 km above the Arctic Circle, and is everything a tourist to Lapland can imagine, offering a complete Lappish experience with an ice hotel, ice bar and restaurant, and stunningly lit snow and ice sculptures.
+The Lainio Snow Village, is set in beautiful scenery, 200 km above the Arctic Circle and is everything a tourist to Lapland can imagine, offering a complete Lappish experience with an ice hotel, ice bar and restaurant, and stunningly lit snow and ice sculptures.

-If we’ve lit your vacation bug, it’s a great thing!
-Stay tuned for part 2 of this list, with additional 5 recommendations for unforgettable family Christmas vacations!
+If we’ve lit your vacation bug, that’s a great thing!
+Stay tuned for part two of this list, with the final- five recommendations for unforgettable family Christmas vacations!